Projekt8276/MineVKR/README.md

 - Any native pointers in Java are LONG type...

+### Intellij IDEA Problem AGAIN?!

+I again tip to use `gradlew idea` for that IDE...

+I afraid that my mod become a second [Immersive Portals](https://github.com/qouteall/ImmersivePortalsMod/tree/1.16), but I want base from Improved First Person...

+I afraid that for me needs [`qouteall`](https://github.com/qouteall), [`maierfelix`](https://github.com/maierfelix) for development...
+Second developer DOESN'T know Minecraft and (probably) Java!
+But these soul essentials are minimally required...

 ### Used Symbolic Links!

 Clone with `git clone -c core.symlinks=true https://github.com/hyperearth/MineVKR.git --recursive`